syncfusion-content/asp.netmvc-docs/aspnetmvc/WaitingPopup/Overview.md

 ## Getting Started

-This section explains briefly about how to create a WaitingPopup in your application with ASP.NET MVC.
+This section explains briefly about how to create a Waiting Popup in your application with ASP.NET MVC.

 ## Create your first Waiting Popup in MVC